-A phenomenon that has travelled far from its Japanese homeland, Chibi (ちび or チビ) is slang for short and is applied to various pop culture genres today.
-Chief amongst those are the small, chubby caricatures with their small bodies and over-sixed heads – also called super-deformed (SD).
+A phenomenon that has travelled far from its Japanese homeland, Chibi (ちび or チビ) is slang for ‘short’ and is applied to various pop culture genres today.
+Chief amongst those are the small, chubby caricatures with their tiny bodies and over-sized heads – also called super-deformed (SD).
 A popular style in anime and manga, and also with the Funko figures that are seemingly everywhere these days, we’re actually surprised the concept has taken this long to hit the numismatic world.

 This was the first of the DC Comics Chibi Collection, which was soon joined by a Harry Potter series, and then a Star Wars one.
+In February 2021, Lord of the Rings appeared, followed by even more to the stage we’re at 20+ subsets.
 Each coin is numbered as part of its own collection, rather than as a unified Chibi series as a whole.
 Given the accelerated release schedule, that’s probably a wise decision.
-At the time of publication, there are five issues available, with two coming from Potter, two from DC and one from Star Wars, and there’s another DC character imminent.
-Amazingly given the near $100 USD price tag per coin, the mint has plans to issue eleven coins in the next twelve weeks.
-Uniquely, the mint has teased silhouettes of the upcoming issues, which we’ve had a go at identifying, but bear in mind they’re our guesses (except for Flash, and some are obvious).
+Amazingly, given the near $100 USD price tag per coin, the mint is issuing four per month.

 In September 2022, the first two-ounce ‘Mega Chibi’ appeared, with a ‘The Batman’ movie coin.
 We’re expecting more.
 A disappointing direction for the series, as we’d have thought that, given the nature of Chibi, a smaller sized range, perhaps half, or even quarter-ounce in weight, would’ve been the way to entice new and/or younger collectors.